 Following the cancellation of the AGS 2020 Annual Scientific Meeting due to the COVID-19 pandemic, the AGS announced that awardees would be honored at the AGS 2021 Annual Scientific Meeting, May 13-15 (pre-conference program on May 12), in Chicago, Ill.

 - Kah Poh (Melissa) Loh, MBBCh, BAO (University of Rochester Medical Center)

 - James Lin, DO, MS, MHSA (Lake Erie College of Osteopathic Medicine Institute)

-- Vanessa Ho (California Northstate University College of Medicine)
+- Vanessa Ho, MS (California Northstate University College of Medicine)

 - West Health

 - John B. Murphy, MD (Rhode Island Hospital/Hasbro Children’s Hospital, Lifespan, Warren Alpert Medical School of Brown University)

 - Ellen Flaherty, PhD, APRN, AGSF (Dartmouth Geisel School of Medicine)

 - Natalie Richmond (University of North Carolina School of Medicine at Chapel Hill)